suunet/suunet/README.md

 ### 👨🏻‍💻　About Me

 ✅ Testing is important.
-📐 Hexagonal Architecture—because dependencies should be flexible, unlike my weekend plans.
+📐 I just like Hexagonal Architecture.
 💻 I handle a wide range of tasks, from coding and PL to requirement definition and implementation.
 🐹 Recently, I've been learning Go.